cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 corresponding Montgomery curve and birational map.
 We describe how to identify this curve and map immediately below.

-### Birational maps from Montgomery to Edwards curves {#birational-map}
+### Birational maps from Montgomery to Twisted Edwards curves {#birational-map}

 There are two ways to identify the correct Montgomery curve and birational map for use when hashing to a given Edwards curve.

-When hashing to a standard Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
+When hashing to a standardized Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.